eacena-tip/eacena-tip.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-## This portfolio was made by using jekyll
+## Hi!
+I'm Erika Acena

-### I am Ryan Joshua Jimenez from CPE31S5 and this is my website portfolio from my course CPE 232-CPE31S6 - Managing Enterprise Servers.
+## This is my website and it contains my activities in my course named Managing Enterprise and Servers.

-# HAVE A GOOD DAY!!
+# Thankyou!!